ccdxc/sw/docs/vendor.md

 - Find a compatible commit between 1.0 and 1.2 which satisfies github.com/foo/bar and github.com/foo/baz
 - If that fails, Use an override version for the offending package.
 This basically tells dep to freeze on that version and then try to get compatible versions for other packages.
 - If all else fails maintain a private fork by cherry picking required changes from the thid party code.
 (Usually we will never have to do this.
 The pains of doing this can far outweigh its benefits)

+## Last resort to get `dep ensure` to work a.k.a sledgehammer
+If you're having issues with dep solver, you can nuke `dep`'s cache.
+`dep` first git clones the master into `$GOPATH/pkg/dep/sources/` and iteratively does `git reset` to find the correct versions.
+If `dep` finds a package correctly resolved previously, it may fail to solve the dependency graph correctly.
+Doing a `rm -rf $GOPATH/pkg/dep/sources` will clean all dep state.

 PS: Considering the whole community is going towards `dep` and its flattened vendors, it is a fair assumption to expect that the packages will keep in sync.
 Having a [nested vendored tree can cause a lot of suffering](https://groups.google.com/forum/#!msg/golang-nuts/AnMr9NL6dtc/UnyUUKcMCAAJ)